trekhleb/machine-learning-octave/neural-network/README.md

 ![neuron weights](../images/neural-network/neuron-weights.svg)

-## Forward Propagation
+## Network Model (Set of Neurons)

-Forward propagation is an interactive process of calculating activations for each layer starting from the input layer and going to the output layer.
+Neural network consists of the neuron units described in the section above.

 Let's take a look at simple example model with one hidden layer.